HarshGupta-283104/GITDEMO/Daily Practice.md

 1. Now I will tracked this file to the github and then save it.
 2. By using git add . .
 I will add it.
 3. Then I will Commit all the changes.
 So in my contribution table it will show the today's contribution.
- 4. I have changed the branch
+ 4. I have changed the branch name from master to main.
+ 5. Yesterday I have merged all the branch.
+I have created two branch master that is default and other one is main ok.